If you’re going to Hanoi for the first time then you’re in for a treat. This big beehive of a city is a place you’ll not soon forget.

 The city can be an overwhelming sensory experience to be sure, but this also makes it so rewarding to explore.

-I’ve had the chance to visit Hanoi several times now — and instead of giving you just a bullet list of what to do in Hanoi, with this mini-guide I want to inspire you to discover Hanoi in a different way.
+I’ve had the chance to visit Hanoi several times now — and instead of giving you just a bullet list of what to do in Hanoi, with this Hanoi guide I want to inspire you to discover this city in a different way.

 1. Ignore the sights (really!)